awesomemotive/wp-simple-pay-lite/stripe/README.txt

 == Changelog ==

+= 1.3.3 - TODO =

+* Added the ability to accept Alipay payments via shortcode (alipay="true" or "auto").
+* Added more Alipay shortcode attributes.
+Optionally add alipay_reusable="true" and/or locale="true".

 = 1.3.2 - April 24, 2015 =

 * Fixed bug where the data-sc-id attribute of each form was not incrementing when also using custom form IDs.